GoogleCloudPlatform/DataflowTemplates/v1/README_Datastore_to_Datastore_Delete.md

-Bulk Delete Entities in Datastore [Deprecated] Template
+Bulk Delete Entities in Datastore [Deprecated] template
 ---
 A pipeline which reads in Entities (via a GQL query) from Datastore, optionally passes in the JSON encoded Entities to a JavaScript UDF, and then deletes all matching Entities in the selected target project.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/datastore-bulk-delete) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Datastore_to_Datastore_Delete).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)